Occupational Therapy Assistant

 * For more information about NAU graduation rates, the median debt of students who complete the program and other important information, please visit www.national.edu/disclosures.

 The Occupational Therapy Assistant Program at the Denver and Independence Campuses areaccredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
 Contact information:

 Accreditation Council for Occupational Therapy Education

 c/o Accreditation Department

 American Occupational Therapy Association (AOTA)

 Bethesda, MD 20814-3449

-Once ACOTE accreditation status is granted to NAU, the graduate of the OTA program is eligible to take the national certification examination for the occupational therapy assistant, which is administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Once ACOTE accreditation status is granted to NAU, the graduate of the OTA program is eligible to take the national certification examination for the occupational therapy assistant which is administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of the exam, the graduate will be a certified occupational therapy assistant (COTA).
-In addition, most states require licensure, which is generally based on the results of the NBCOT Certification Exam.
+In addition, all states require licensure, which is generally based on the results of the NBCOT Certification Exam.
 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination and obtain state licensure.